Childbirth in China: Traditional beliefs and practices

-The Mandate for Modernity
+The mandate for modernity

 Beginning in the 18th century, Enlightenment Era scientific, economic and colonial development in Europe threatened longstanding Chinese notions of superiority.
 The late 19th and early 20th century were marred by political and economic failures, beginning with British defeats in the Opium Wars.
 Widespread poverty, famine and corruption sparked a series of rebellions, culminating in the 1911 collapse of the ancient imperial government.
 Republican revolutionaries during the early 20th century called for modernization to preserve the future of China.
-In 1949, Mao Zedong founded the People’s Republic of China and began solidifying his power through totalitarian control.
-He attempted to overhaul and modernize China’s industry and economy in the Great Leap Forward; however national turmoil, instability and economic failures resulted in widespread famine.
-Mao attempted rapid social change and the complete rejection of traditional ideas and values in the Cultural Revolution from 1966-1976.
+In 1949, Mao Zedong founded the People's Republic of China and began solidifying his power through totalitarian control.
+He attempted to overhaul and modernize China's industry and economy in the Great Leap Forward; however national turmoil, instability and economic failures resulted in widespread famine.
+Mao attempted rapid social change and the complete rejection of traditional ideas and values in the Cultural Revolution from 1966 to 1976.
 Mao rejected traditional and western influences, creating social chaos and uncertainty, which eventually led to the end of the political movement.
 However the Cultural Revolution created a deep generational divide and national instability, which bolstered efforts to strengthen the national government and modernize the country.
 State control and modernization are reflected in modern Chinese pregnancy and childbirth, through the use of biomedical technology to control human health and reproduction.